turboMaCk/glue/README.md

     | ...
 ```

-Basically, the top-level component only holds the `Model` of a sub-component as a single value, and wraps its `Msg` inside one of its `Msg` constructors.
+Basically, the top-level module only holds the `Model` of a sub-module as a single value, and wraps its `Msg` inside one of its `Msg` constructors.
 Of course, `init`, `update`, and `subscriptions` also have to know how to work with this part of `Model`, and there you need
 [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map),
 [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) and